nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

-The dataset params for summarization tasks in Adapt are as follows :
+The dataset params for summarization tasks in nyuntam-adapt are as follows :

 | Key                   | Value                          | Description                                   |
 |-----------------------|--------------------------------|-----------------------------------------------|